I want it to be a surprise.

 Sneaking a peek at her phone directions, I knew where she was taking us.

 Having passed by the float center in Venice countless times, it was ironic that I’d do my first float in a small town outside Toronto.
-Kayla, my sweet love, booked it for us to experience together.
+Kayla booked it for us to experience together.
 We were first time virgin floaters.

 I’ve been curious about flotation tanks for a while.
 I heard Tim Ferriss and other lifehackers talk about the therapeutic effects of floating for an hour or more in a completely dark, silent chamber.